 Middle-aged and older adults with autism often lack access to age-appropriate recreational opportunities.
 Many recreation providers lack the expertise to appropriately serve this growing population.
 In view of this, the NLM Family Foundation created a Community Relations Program to address these needs.
 The NLM Foundation selects specific recreation providers with whom to partner in order to create enjoyable, satisfying programs for older adults.
-“The Joy of Golf” Program for adults with autism and New England Yachad Bowling program were among the first NLM-sponsored recreational programs for adults with autism.
+“The Joy of Golf” Program for autistic adults and New England Yachad Bowling program were among the first NLM-sponsored recreational programs for adults on the spectrum.
 The Foundation works with professional development organizations in the recreation sector to expand expertise in the field.
 The Foundation funded early efforts to create relaxed performances, theater and musical productions where care is given to provide an inclusive sensory environment, in partnership with the Boston Symphony Orchestra and The Prince’s Foundation for Children & the Arts.

 If you would like your organization to be added to our Recreational Resource Directory or if you would like to update your organization’s listing, please email NLM Family Foundation.
 This directory is for informational purposes only.
 The NLM Family Foundation’s inclusion of resources does not necessarily imply any endorsement of the programs or of the material on these websites.